neurologic/eCREST/progress.md

 21 mg2 cells
 879 connected synapses with a reconstructed partner in these mg2 462 unique edges total (of various weights)

+---
+april 30

+**took care of all duplicates/overlapping cells and re-ran**

+144 cells in the network that fall within cell types of interest (nodes in the graph):

+29 lf cells.
+29 lg cells.
+38 mg1 cells.
+34 mg2 cells.
+5 lx cells.
+9 mgx cells.

+49 of these are mg_ cells with post-synaptic segments labeled for their synapses 3146 total post-synapstic segments labeled from mg_ cells in the network 32 mg_ cells without labeled synapses

+435 unique edges among:
+47 unique pre synaptic cells - to - 133 unique post-synaptic cells (counts different structures on same cell as different)

+1883 synapses with reconstructed partners in current network, 1883 synapses with reconstructed partners from mg cells pre-synaptically.
+25 mg1 cells with
+1018 connected synapses with a reconstructed partner in these mg1 20 mg2 cells
+825 connected synapses with a reconstructed partner in these mg2 435 unique edges total (of various weights)